day8/re-frame/README.md

 After all the ratom **is** the state.
 The DOM presented is a function of that state.
 The GUI never changes until the ratom changes.

 So handlers are the part of the system which does ratom mutation.
 You could almost imagine them as a "stored procedure" in a database.
-Almost.
+Kinda, almost.
 Stretching it?
+We do like our in-memory database analogies.

 ### What are events?